UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ### Basic

 - There are 4 sections: sources, passes, cleaners and sinks.
 Each of them contains a list of methods descriptions (rules).
-Fully qualified name of the method can be written in one line, or it can be defined by nested parts — first the package names, then the class name, and finally the method name.
-Note that, regular expressions in names are not supported.
+Fully qualified method names can be written in one line, or it can be defined by nested parts — first the package names, then the class name, and finally the method name.
+Note that regular expressions in names are not supported.
-- Each rule can contain a method signature — a list of argument types (in compile-time): `signature: [<int>, _, <java.lang.String>]`
+- Each rule can contain a method signature — a list of argument types (in compile-time): `signature: [  <int>, _, <java.lang.String> ]`
   - name of the type is written in `<>`.
   - `_` means any type.
-- Also, the rule can contain runtime conditions that must be met for this rule to trigger.
+- Also, the rule can contain runtime conditions that must be met for triggering this rule.
 Here you can set specific values of method arguments or their runtime types.
-More details about the `conditions` key below.
+More detailed information about the `conditions` is given below.
 - The `signature` and `conditions` fields are optional.
-If you do not specify them, the rule will be triggered on any method call.
+If you do not specify them, the rule will be triggered on any call of the method.
-- Если для одного вызова метода выполняется несколько правил, они будут применены все в некотором порядке.
 - If several rules are suitable for one method call, they will all be applied in some kind of order.

 ### Sources